 Controller provides real‑time visibility as well as historical trending for more than 200 health and performance metrics.
 These include:

-- Advanced performance metrics – Metrics such as rate, bandwidth, errors, latency, health checks, all per server zone and/or per upstream, from the NGINX Plus API
+- Advanced performance metrics – From the NGINX Plus API, metrics such as rate, bandwidth, errors, latency, health checks; all reported per server zone and/or per upstream

-- Transaction metrics – Response codes, rates, bandwidth, latency, cache, filtered by URI, host header, upstream, user agent, and others
+- Transaction metrics – Response codes, rates, bandwidth, latency, and cache; can be filtered by URI, host header, upstream, user agent, and other values

 - System performance metrics – From the host: CPU, disk, network, memory, and load; from NGINX: CPU, file descriptors, I/O, and memory

-Monitoring these metrics will help you find the root cause of performance and security issues.
+Monitoring these metrics helps you find the root cause of performance and security issues.
 Listed below are examples of some questions that Controller can help answer:

 - What is the uptime of all my NGINX Plus instances?

 - Is stale cached data getting purged?
 Is the cache warm or cold?